 Despite all of the scientific research, eventually you come to realize that you are basically on your own.

-It is YOU who decides what you are going to put into your mouth, and what you are not.
-And what you choose to do is generally based on what is most important to you at the moment.
+It is YOU who decides what you are going to put into your mouth and what you are not.
+What you choose to do about weight loss is generally based on what is most important to you at the moment.

 Most Important Questions to Ask Yourself About Weight LossDo you want fast weight loss?

-All of these and more, are questions that each of us have to personally address in order to make the best choices for ourselves.
-Because we need to find a path we can live with for the rest of our lives.
+All of these questions, and more, are questions that each of us have to personally address in order to make the best choices for ourselves because we need to find a weight-management plan that we can live with for the rest of our lives.

 Hunger and Deprivation

 More than that chocolate cupcake?
 More than that bag of bbq potato chips?
-More than that loaf of piping hot, home-made bread?
+More than that loaf of piping hot, homemade bread?